Paris Was Ours: 32 Writers Reflect on the City of Light

-Published by Algonquin Books of Chapel Hill and now in its FIFTH printing!
+Published by Algonquin Books of Chapel Hill -- and now in its EIGHTH printing!

 Paris Was Ours is a collection of memoirs about the French capital.
 It answers the question that I, as the book's editor, asked myself when I first dreamed up the idea: Why, of all the places I've lived, did Paris affect me the most?
 For, although I’ve lived in half a dozen cities, this one left the deepest mark.